Black lawmakers fight hairstyle discrimination, prod Kamala Harris to join cause

-Four Black Democratic congresswomen want discrimination against people based on their style of hair to be considered racial discrimination — and they are seeking support from Vice President Kamala Harris.
+Five Black Democratic congresswomen want discrimination against people based on their style of hair to be considered racial discrimination — and they are seeking support from Vice President Kamala Harris.

 They introduced a bill that would outlaw discrimination based on styles of hair associated with race or national origin, including “hair that is tightly coiled or tightly-curled, locs, cornrows, twists, braids, Bantu knots, [and] Afros.”